-• If anyone has a complaint regarding the SEND process, Mrs Stopps would like to talk to them about it first, however if they can not come to an agreement then she would work through the official complaints process outlined in our Complaints Policy.
-It is also part of her role to make complaints to outside agencies if she feels that the other professionals are not providing the best support for Woodlands Pupils.
+• If anyone has a complaint regarding the SEND process, Miss Turnbull / Mrs Hollands would like to talk to them about it first, however if they can not come to an agreement then they would work through the official complaints process outlined in our Complaints Policy.
+It is also part of their role to make complaints to outside agencies if they feel that the other professionals are not providing the best support for Woodlands Pupils.